 - Navigation systems will help people find and get where they want to go more safely and more seamlessly due to higher resolution, more responsive displays; real-time traffic and rerouting from the cloud; and hands-free natural language interactions.

 - External cameras drive data analytics to deliver critical information and awareness more intelligently, thanks to the improved video processing capability of the latest Intel processors.

 - Driver assistance systems that deliver real-time driver feedback are saving money and lives by helping drivers correct undesirable behaviors.

 - Heads-up displays are increasing both safety and driver engagement, but require continually advancing video capability and exceptionally high levels of coordination between cameras, sensors, and the compute core of the vehicle.

 What will the experience of driving the car of the future be like?
 At Intel, we are working to make that experience more engaging and more human than seems possible by today’s standards.
 And we’re doing it by delivering more compute performance; greater video, imaging, and computer vision capabilities; and enhanced flexibility in both design and architecture that will enable automakers to innovate more on the experiences than on system integration.

-The future of driving is being defined now, and with Intel® technology helping to power it from door lock to data center, the future will be here sooner than many might expect.
+The future of driving is being defined now, and with Intel technology helping to power it from car to cloud, the future will be here sooner than many might expect.